Epidural steroid injection (ESI)

 anesthetic: an agent that causes loss of sensation with or without the loss of consciousness.

 chronic: a condition of slow progression that continues over a long period of time, opposite of acute.

-corticosteroid: a hormone produced by the adrenal gland or synthetically.
-Regulates salt and water balance and has an anti-inflammatory effect.
+corticosteroid: a hormone produced by the adrenal gland or synthetically made.
+Regulates salt and water balance and reduces inflammation.

 epidural space: the area between the membrane surrounding the spinal cord and the vertebral wall that is filled with fat and small blood vessels.